 Further insight into this strange event is provided by the book Johnny Olson: A Voice in Time (2009) by Randy West.
 The biography describes the What's My Line episode as "disturbing," which shows how our thinking about such matters has changed over the years, especially since 9/11.
 According to West, the "Gil" whom Daly addressed during the episode was What's My Line producer Gil Fates.
 The book includes a quote about the episode from Fates:

 "In the control room, [director] Frank Heller yelled, 'Who's that?
 What's he doing?
 Get him out of there!'
 Daly, spotting me bewildered in the wings, said, 'Gil Fates, will you please remove this man from the stage?'
 I signaled to our announcer, Johnny Olson, and together we moved in.
 Before 30 million people coast-to-coast, Johnny and I each grabbed an arm and eased the interloper —still into his plug—off the stage and into the custody of the stage doorman, who passed him on to the police."West clarifies that the young man was promoting "a dating or escort service" and that "the audio engineers turned down the input from the on-stage microphones" while Fates and Olson were walking Melstein away from the set.
 In the episode, the sound only dips out for a few seconds.
 In retrospect, it's amazing how well What's My Line handles this interruption.
 No one seems flustered or frightened, just slightly inconvenienced.
 Apparently, they were prepared for such an occurrence.
 According to the IMDb, John Daly began using code words when it became clear something was seriously wrong.
-"Schedule two" was his signal to the camera and sound crew to cut the microphones and change the focus.
+"Schedule two" was his signal to the crew to cut the microphones and change the focus of the camera.

 |Ronald Melstein's faculty picture.|